Photogad/iOS_Change_Log/readme.md.md

 ## Usage

-This code usually runs in the main controller of the app or where you want the popup to be displayed
+This code usually runs in the main controller of the app or in the ViewController you want the popup to be displayed.
+CLGChangeLogManager

 #### Import
 ```swift